ingio/console-app/README.md

 - Node.js (v14 or later)
 - Azure subscription
-- Azure Service Principal with appropriate permissions to read resource groups
+- Azure Service Principal with appropriate permissions to read resource groups Make use of Entra ID to GitHub federation to skip ising any secrets.

 ## Installation